-On Tuesday, March 28, 2017, to open the great retrospective it dedicates to the inventor of the happening in France, Yves Klein, the Bozar organized a performance session in the large entrance hall of the Palace designed by Horta.
-On the menu: the plastic and sexy game on the femininity and colour of Miet Warlop and the happening of hooded colours by Pieter van den Bosch.
-Two colourful proposals to lead to a wiser retrospective: thematic, inhabited by Klein's spirituality and very seriously articulated around his search for the "Theatre of Emptiness".
+On Tuesday, March 28, 2017, to open the great retrodecides to reduce his palette to attract attention and spective it dedicates to the inventor of the happening summarizes his monochromes in blue. in France, Yves Klein, the Bozar organized a performance session in the large entrance hall of the Palace And we learn that in fact the patent is never regisdesigned by Horta.
+On the menu: the plastic and sexy tered for IKB Blue but for fixing it.
+Through this blue, game on the femininity and colour of Miet Warlop Klein seems to announce before Gargarin goes into and the happening of hooded colours by Pieter van space that the earth is blue.
+But Overseas France was den Bosch.
+Two colourful proposals to lead to a wiser difficult to extend and Klein began to use sponges retrospective: thematic, inhabited by Klein's spiritualwith lunar traces that he gradually took out of the ity and very seriously articulated around his search canvas to give his autonomy to the colour.
+Moreover, for the "Theatre of Emptiness". this passionate lover of the void and stunned visitor to Hiroshima is interested in the power of destruc-While a free entrance crowd is concentrated near tion but also in the creation of fire, he gauges, adopts his blue flame and decides to expose only what the flame leaves.
+In 1961, in Krefeld, he exhibited his "ardent bushes", he also threw his naked and wet models against a canvas which he then passed with a blowtorch.
+The works are just the ashes of his art and for Klein, what matters most is the idea.

-While a free entrance crowd is concentrated near the bar in the majestic hall of the Bozar, electric guitar riffs enjoin us to follow the rhythm of two well-rolled creatures: one wears a magenta dress, the other, nothing on his superb ass, except a ponytail.
+the bar in the majestic hall of the Bozar, electric guitar riffs enjoin us to follow the rhythm of two well-rolled creatures: one wears a magenta dress, the other, nothing on his superb ass, except a ponytail.
 While climbing the stairs that lead up to the exhibition, the two nymphs climb one on top of the other.
 With this sexy, funny and critical performance, Miet Warlop makes a pretty wink at Klein's "prints" and her way of exposing women in her performances.
 We had been given yellow earplugs (or everything but the obese blue IKB) and we saw a series of performers dressed in black suits and hoods to make a big noise in a voluminous and mysterious tent, but when the shots went off, we were still scared.
 The colour sprayed against the white hanging in this performance-attempt by Pieter van den Bosch, which was as reminiscent of Niki de Saint-Phalle as it was of Yves Klein, the happening revived by the terrorist appearance of the ten or so actors themselves painted in Brief and intense colours, the performances on the eve of the opening of the Yves Klein exhibition in Bozar paid a fine tribute to the artist, who died in 1962 from a heart attack at the age of 34.
 To be perfectly in the clear, they may have lacked a long discussion session led by a worthy heir to Pierre Restany, but fortunately, the exhibition itself did this work of putting things into perspective.